input-output-hk/plutus-pioneer-program/code/week01/README.md

 In Plutus, the script cannot see the whole blockchain, but it can see the whole transaction that is being validated.
 In contrast to Bitcoin, it can't see only the redeemer of the one input, but it can also see all the inputs and outputs of the transaction, and the transaction itself.
 The Plutus script can use this information to decide whether it is ok to consume the output.

-There is one last ingredient that Plutus scripts need in order to be as powerful and expressive as Etheruem scripts.
+There is one last ingredient that Plutus scripts need in order to be as powerful and expressive as Ethereum scripts.
 That is the so-called Datum.
 That is a piece of data that can be associated with a UTxO along with the UTxO value.

 ![alt text](img/7.png "Image 7")

-With this it is possible to prove mathematically that Plutus is at least as powerful as the Etheruem model - any logic you can express in Ethereum you can also it can express using the (E)UTxO model.
+With this it is possible to prove mathematically that Plutus is at least as powerful as the Ethereum model - any logic you can express in Ethereum you can also it can express using the (E)UTxO model.

 But it also has a lot of advantages compared to the Ethereum model.
 For example, in Plutus, it is possible to check whether a transaction will validate in your wallet, before you ever send it to the chain.